Students for a Democratic Society: 1969–1970: splintering and dissolution

 The Port Huron vision of the university as a place where, as "an adjunct" to the academic life, political action could be held open to "reason", and the Gentle Thursday openness to a range of expression, had been cast by the new revolutionary polemic onto "the junk heap of history".

 In the new year the WSA and RYM began to split national offices and some chapters.
 Matters came to a head in the summer of 1969, at the SDS's ninth national convention held at the Chicago Coliseum.
 The two groups battled for control of the organization throughout the convention.
 The RYM and the National Office faction, led by Bernardine Dohrn, finally walked several hundred people out of the Colosseum.

 This NO-RYM grouping reconvened themselves as the official convention near the National Office.
 They elected officers and they expelled the PLP.
 The charge was twofold: (1) "The PLP has attacked every revolutionary national struggle of the black and Latin American peoples in the U.S. as being racist and reactionary", and (2) the "PLP attacked Ho Chi Minh, the NLF, the revolutionary government of Cuba—all leaders of the people's struggles for freedom against U.S. imperialism."

 The 500–600 people remaining in the meeting hall, dominated by PLP, declared itself the "Real SDS", electing PLP and WSA members as officers.
 By the next day, there were in effect two SDS organizations, "SDS-RYM" and "SDS-WSA".

 SDS-RYM broke up soon after the split.
 In a decision to effectively dissolve the organization ("marches and protests won't do it"), a faction including Dohrn resolved upon armed resistance.
 In alliance with "the Black Liberation Movement", a "white fighting force" would "bring the war home" On October 6, 1969, the Weathermen planted their first bomb, blowing up a statue in Chicago commemorating police officers killed during the 1886 Haymarket Riot.
 Others were to follow Michael Klonsky into the New Communist Movement.

 After the break-up of its rival and before dissolving in 1974 into the Committee Against Racism, the WSA continued on campuses as "the SDS".
 Functioning to recruit for PLP, it was a centralized, disciplined organization quite distinct from the original Port Huron movement.

+In 2000, a documentary about the original SDS which included interviews from numerous former members of the organization would be released titled Rebels With a Cause.